 I’ve personally been a Southwest Companion Pass holder for 13 years now, and it’s saved my family tens of thousands of dollars on travel.
 The pass allows my husband, my children, my parents and even friends to fly with me on every Southwest flight I take just for the cost of taxes.
 (Domestic taxes are $5.60 each way, while international taxes vary depending on the destination.)

-But, with travel making a comeback, if you’re looking to hit the ski slopes this fall, now’s the time to grab one or even two of these Southwest credit cards and get them working for you.
+So, if you want to have a Southwest Companion Pass in your hands for the next 18 months, now’s the time to grab one or even two of these Southwest credit cards and get them working for you.

-Learn more and apply for the Southwest Premier Business card.
+Learn more and apply now for the Southwest Rapid Rewards Premier card.

-Learn more and apply for the Southwest Performance Business card.
+Learn more and apply now for the Southwest Rapid Rewards Priority card.

-Find out which cards CNN Underscored chose as its best credit cards of 2021.
+Find out which cards CNN Underscored chose as its best credit cards currently available.